ideak/intel-gpu-tools/README.md

 Requirements
 ------------

-See `Dockerfile.*` for up-to-date list of package names in Fedora and Debian.
+See `Dockerfile.build-fedora` for up-to-date list of package names in Fedora or `Dockerfile.build-debian-minimal` and `Dockerfile.build-debian` for Debian.

 If your distribution packages IGT you can also use your package manager to install the dependencies, e.g.: